LineageOS/lineage_wiki/pages/libvirt-qemu.md

 Put the flashable ZIP into a USB drive, and mount the USB drive to the virtual machine.

-When in recovery mode, select `Apply update`, and volumes of the USB drive should appear on the menu.
+When in recovery mode, select `Apply update`, and the volumes of the USB drive should appear on the menu.
 Select the corresponding volume, then select the custom flashable ZIP which you want to install.

 ### Text consoles

-* The first serial console is used for interacting with GRUB text menu and printing kernel messages.
+* The first serial console is used for interacting with the GRUB text menu and for printing kernel messages.
-* The first VirtIO console is used for interacting with Android shell environment.
+* The first VirtIO console is used for interacting with the Android shell environment.
 * The second VirtIO console is used for printing Android logcat messages.